 Mock Exam timetable

-The last batch of mock exam’s will be scheduled for Y5 students over July and August.
-If your child is not in my tuition class but you wish wish to secure a mock exam slot, please submit your request using the contact form.
+I administer extra mocks exams a few months before the Sep exams over July and August.
+If your child is not in my tuition class but you wish to secure a mock exam slot, please submit your request using the contact form.
 Once received, I will confirm timing options and availability.

 Revision Week Course